Finasteride AN tablets

 - Decreased amount of semen released during sex (this decrease does not appear to interfere with normal sexual function).

 Each of these side effects occurred in less than two men in one hundred.
-It is important to understand that, in clinical trials, these unwanted effects disappeared i
+It is important to understand that, in clinical trials, these unwanted effects disappeared in men

 who stopped taking Finasteride AN 1 mg tablets, as well as in many men who continued treatment.